Fast and Efficient Mortgage Application Process

 Within three business days of receiving the application, we will provide you with a "Good Faith Estimate" of the anticipated closing costs.
 These costs include origination fees, points, mortgage insurance, title insurance, escrow reserves, hazard insurance, miscellaneous lender fees, and our fee.

-You'll also receive a Truth-in-Lending Disclosure.
+You will also receive a Truth-in-Lending Disclosure.
 This will show you the estimated monthly payment and the total cost of all finance charges.

 We will send your completed loan application to the lender that offers the best loan at the best rate for your particular situation.